aguspesce/journal_manager/README.md

 - Datetime
 - click
 - pathlib
-- nvim as test editor (you can change it)
+- nvim as test editor (you can change it).
+- mypy to check the type annotation.

 ## How to use it